apache/beam/website/www/site/content/en/documentation/programming-guide.md

 After you have implemented the `ExternalTransformBuilder` and `ExternalTransformRegistrar` interfaces, your transform can be registered and created successfully by the default Java expansion service.

-**Using the expansion service**
+**Starting the expansion service**

-Java has a default expansion service included and available in the Apache Beam Java SDK.
+An expansion service can be used with multiple transforms in the same pipeline.
+Java has a default expansion service included and available in the Apache Beam Java SDK for you to use with your Java transforms.
 You can write your own expansion service, but that is generally not needed, so it is not covered in this section.

-Perform the following steps to start up a Java expansion service directly:
+Perform the following to start up a Java expansion service directly:

 {{< highlight >}}
-// Path to a JAR file that contains the transform to expand, cross-language specific utilities (builder, registrar, etc.), and dependencies.
-$ export EXPANSION_SERVICE_JAR=<My_expansion_service_JAR>

-$ export PORT_FOR_EXPANSION_SERVICE=12345
+# TODO: Build a JAR with both your transform and the expansion service

+# Start the expansion service at the specified port.
-$ jar -jar $EXPANSION_SERVICE_JAR $PORT_FOR_EXPANSION_SERVICE
+$ jar -jar /path/to/expansion_service.jar <PORT_NUMBER>
 {{< /highlight >}}

+The expansion service is now ready to serve transforms on the specified port.

 When creating SDK-specific wrappers for your transform, SDKs may provide utilities that are readily available for easily starting up an expansion service.
 For example, the Python SDK provides the [BeamJarExpansionService](https://github.com/apache/beam/blob/master/sdks/python/apache_beam/transforms/external.py) utility for starting up a Java expansion service using a JAR file.